riogrande75/mercedes_soc/README.md

 # mercedes_soc
-Read StateOfCharge and electric range for my car from mercedes api
+Read StateOfCharge and electric range for your car from mercedes api

 Run authorize.php once to get a valid access and refresh token.
 Then add refresh.php to crontab and run it every hour to keep access_token up to date and valid.